Battery Energy Storage Systems

 Coffman is leading the way towards a more sustainable and resilient grid by supporting EPCs, developers, and utility partners with Battery Energy Storage System (BESS) design engineering and consulting.
 We have experience with a range of battery chemistries (LFP, NMC, NiCad, Lead Acid), applications (microgrid, back-up generation, renewables firming, grid support), configuration (containerized, outdoor enclosure, and building-based), and system size (1MWh – over 2GWh).
 Coffman supports clients throughout the design lifecycle, from development through commissioning.

-Our growing battery energy storage team has already executed over forty BESS projects in the United States, drawing on our battery subject matter experts, representing all disciplines including civil, structural, mechanical, electrical, fire protection, acoustics, and commissioning.
+Our growing battery energy storage team has executed more than 90 BESS projects in the United States.
+They draw experience from our battery subject matter professionals representing all disciplines including civil, structural, mechanical, electrical, fire protection, acoustics, and commissioning.
 We assist clients with new facilities, designs for upgrades, or retrofits to existing locations for conversion to BESS facilities.
 We have designed systems with pre-engineered metal, concrete tilt-up, outdoor enclosures, and custom racking design for minimizing footprint while maximizing available battery capacity.

 As more battery energy storage systems are developed and implemented, a wider array of custom battery enclosures and configurations are available to developers.
 One critical but often overlooked aspect of lithium-ion BESS facilities is thermal management.
 Most battery manufacturers have strict temperature requirements, including maximum, minimum, and uniformity across all modules.
 Coffman can assist with thermal management, including CFD modeling, HVAC unit selection, HVAC Sequence of Operations (SOO), and control hierarchy.
 Ensuring optimal thermal performance of the system is key to safety, battery lifespan, and the financial and operational success of the project.